 #5 Evaluate Your Social Security Decision

-Social Security is actuarially neutral.
-That means if you die at your life expectancy, it doesn’t really matter if you begin taking payments at age 62 or age 70.
-However, delaying payments to age 70 is such a great way to increase your guaranteed income that it is almost universally recommended for healthy, single retirees who can afford to do so, even if it means spending down your tax-protected portfolio in order to do so.
+Most physicians will qualify for Social Security payments beginning between age 62 and 70 and may also qualify for a pension from a former employer.
+Deciding when and how to take payments can be surprisingly complex and may require careful study or even professional advice.
+You also want to make sure you sign up for Medicare as you turn 65.delaying payments to age 70 is such a great way to increase your guaranteed income that it is almost universally recommended for healthy, single retirees who can afford to do so, even if it means spending down your tax-protected portfolio in order to do so.
 In addition to an approximately 8% per year increase in your payments, you also receive substantial protection from inflation and most importantly, living a long life.
 In fact, this insurance component of Social Security is probably the best reason to delay taking payments.
 If you die early, you probably won’t spend through your portfolio so it doesn’t matter when you take Social Security.
 If you live a long life, the backstop your increased, inflation-indexed Social Security payments will provide may turn out to be extremely valuable.

 While asset protection may become less important to you as you stop practicing (and so can reasonably worry less about being sued above your malpractice limits, especially as the statute of limitations expires) this is also a period of life when you have the most to lose and the lowest ability to replace it by working more.
 It is important to make sure your home and other properties are titled properly, that you maintain adequate personal liability coverage, that you purchase a tail if you only carried claims-made malpractice insurance, and that you preferentially use retirement accounts over taxable accounts.

 #8 Consider Roth Conversions